tustunkok/tustunkok.github.io/_drafts/2020-05-16-how-to-create-a-containerized-multi-user-jupyterhub-research-server.md

 This notebook directs the underlying system to install all the necessary packages to run a Jupyter (Notebook | Lab).

-If you need any additional packages or libraries, you can add it to the any `Dockerfile` you want.
-However, if you changed any node other than a leaf, you have to rebuild all the other dependent images to take your changes in effect.
+If you need any additional packages or libraries, you can clone this repository and add necessary packages and libraries to the any `Dockerfile` you want.
+However, if you changed any node other than a leaf in the hierarchy, you have to rebuild all the other dependent images to take your changes in effect.

 For example, I generally make a brand new image from the `tensorflow-notebook` and add whatever libraries or packages that I want to install.
 By doing this,